nerdjango/token-with-ico/README.md

 3. Visit the website link above.

 4. Make sure your wallet is on the Rinkeby test network.
 Press the "Connect" button.
-This will connect the wallet to the app so it can query the blockchain for your kitties.

-5. Head over to the URL to interact with the dApp by buying the NDT Token with the test eth! them and have.
+This will connect the wallet to the app to interact  by buying the NDT Token with the test eth! them and have.